icl-utk-edu/slate/INSTALL.md

         For other architectures, CMAKE_CUDA_ARCHITECTURES **should be defined**.
         For example, `-DCMAKE_CUDA_ARCHITECTURES=70` should be added for the Volta architecture.

-    use_mpi
-        Whether to use MPI, if available.
-One of: yes (default)
-        no  (experimental)

-        NOTE: SLATE compiles without MPI, but not all routines operate correctly.
-Also, the testers currently require ScaLAPACK, which requires MPI, so testers will fail.
-The C API definitely requires MPI.

     use_openmp
         Whether to use OpenMP, if available.
 One of: